 You might not think you need to see the dentist.
 Your smile sparkles.
-You don’t have any cavities, and your gums are healthy.
+You don’t have any cavities, and your gums feel healthy.

 Benefits of Regular Dental Cleanings